Thinking of Relocating?

-Cleveland has a wealth of recreational activities, including three municipal community centers, Boys & Girls Club, Cleveland Family YMCA, various fitness complexes, three municipal pools, three private club pools, a private racquetball club, city parks with 11 tennis courts, one municipal golf course, a county park with fitness trail, softball and baseball fields, two private golf courses, one bowling alleys, two theaters, and a BMX track, and organized programs in youth and adult softball, baseball, soccer and football.
+Cleveland has a wealth of recreational activities, including three municipal community centers, Boys & Girls Club, Cleveland Family YMCA, various fitness complexes, three municipal pools, three private club pools, a private racquetball club, city parks with 11 tennis courts, one municipal golf course, a county park with fitness trail, softball and baseball fields, two private golf courses, one bowling alleys, two theaters, a BMX track, and organized programs in youth and adult softball, baseball, soccer and football.
 Camping, hiking and fishing are available in nearby state and local parks.
-For more information contact the Tourism Division or go online at http://www.visitclevelandtn.com/.
+For more information contact the Convention & Visitors Bureau or go online at http://www.visitclevelandtn.com/.

 Property tax per $100 assessed valuation: City—$2.06, County—$2.02-$2.48, depending upon level of fire protection.
 Property is assessed using the following percentages: residential—25%; personal equipment—30%; commercial and industrial—40%.